It is important that you are booked in with the right clinician for your medical issue.

 - direct you to the local service that can help you best with your concern

 You may only request a home visit if you are housebound or are too ill to visit the Practice.
-Your doctor will only visit you at home if they think that your medical condition requires it and they will also decide how urgently a visit is needed.
-Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls.
+Your GP will only visit you at home if they think that your medical condition requires it and they will also decide how urgently a visit is needed.
+Please bear this in mind and be prepared to provide suitable details to enable the GP to schedule house calls.

-Your doctor may direct the paramedic Primary Care Visiting Service (PCVS) to attend in the first instance.
+Your GP may direct the paramedic Primary Care Visiting Service (PCVS) to attend in the first instance.
 The paramedic will liaise with your doctor as appropriate to determine the appropriate treatment for your needs.

 The “HUB” – 7 Day Access